pgy2 am care

 Specialty Pharmacy Management

-4 weeks Residents will participate alongside an interdisciplinary clinical team on the inpatient behavioral health unit to optimize therapy and transitions of care.
+1 month Residents will participate alongside an interdisciplinary clinical team in the clinic and on the inpatient behavioral health unit to optimize therapy and transitions of care.
 Residents will gain familiarity with psychotropic medications and provide recommendations, monitoring, stewardship, and utilization of these medications.

 Inpatient Cardiology